 How To Calculate Real Estate Commission In 4 Easy Steps

-Real estate agents typically earn about 6% commission on a sale, which can be a substantial amount depending on the property’s selling price.
+Real estate agents typically earn about 6% commission on a sale, which can be substantial depending on the property’s selling price.
+The average home price in the U.S. is $434,050, meaning a 6% commission would be $26,043.

 Your agents must receive the correct commission fee from your brokerage, especially since research indicates that 44% of employees would consider leaving a company due to incorrect payment.

-Haphazard commission calculations and reporting often stem from underestimating the process or not knowing how to accurately calculate splits, fees, royalties, and taxes.
+Haphazard commission calculations and reporting often result from underestimating the process or not knowing how to calculate splits, fees, royalties, and taxes accurately.

 What Is a Real Estate Agent Commission Model?